heavybullets8/heavy-ops/kubernetes/apps/game/minecraft/README.md

 1. Delete the pack folder from the server
 2. Remove entries from all configuration JSON files
+3. Update this README to remove the addon from the lists
-3. Restart the server
+4. Restart the server

 ### Updating an Addon

 1. Replace the pack folder with the new version
 2. Update version numbers in configuration files
+3. Update this README with new version information
-3. Restart the server
+4. Restart the server

 ### Cleanup